Passive Multifamily Investing Through Diversified Funds

 -

 The typical investment period for multifamily properties ranges from short-term (1-5 years) for value-add and market timing strategies, to medium-term (5-10 years) for stabilization and growth, and long-term (10+ years) for buy-and-hold and generational wealth-building strategies.
 The choice of investment period depends on various factors including investor goals, market conditions, property performance, financing terms, and tax considerations.
-By aligning the investment period with their strategic objectives, investors can optimize returns and achieve their financial goals.
+Investors should confirm the expected hold period for any specific investment, and understand that actual timing can differ from projections depending on market conditions at exit.

 -